johnDorman98/Financal-Calculator/README.md

 > This is a python program which is able to calculate simple and compound interest, As well as  bond repayments.

 ## Features

  * Calculate simple and compound intrest based on users inputs.
+ * Calculate your bond repayment based on users inputs.
+ * Gives reables outputs to the user.

 ## Install

+ For this program to work you will need to have [Python](https://www.python.org/downloads/) installed.

 ## Usage